-Transfers include the transfer of GAG to fund capital purchases.
+Transfers include the transfer of GAG and general funds to fund capital purchases.

-Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG it could carry forward at 31 August 2020.
+Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG it could carry forward at 31 August 2021.